 For INEX CAS topics in general, and INEX topic 86 in particular, the terms that appear in the <Title> part are used to formulate eXist queries.
-However, since a document component is likely to be relevant if it contains all or most of the query terms that appear in the <Title>, we undertake several extraction strategies as described in detail in Section 4, where we explain how we construct our INEX runs.
-In general, these strategies depend on the combined usage of Boolean AND and OR operators, implemented using the &= and |= operators in eXist, respectively.
-Accordingly, the collection('/db/INEX/CAS/86') //sec[. &='mobile electronic payment system']
+However, since a document component is likely to be relevant if it contains all or most of the query terms that appear in the <Title>, we undertake several extraction strategies while implementing our INEX runs.
+The extraction strategies are described in detail in Section 4, were we also explain how we constructed our INEX runs.
+In general, these strategies depend on the combined usage of Boolean AND and OR operators, identified by the &= and |= operators in eXist, respectively.
+In that sense, the INEX topic 86 may be translated either as:

+'''

+collection('/db/INEX/CAS/86')

+//sec[. &='mobile electronic payment system']

+'''